 Inspired by the message and example of Jesus Christ, Catholic schools live out a distinctive educational vision.
 Supported by the Catholic community of which they are a vital part, they invite students and their families into a faith-filled educational experience.
 As a key ministry of parishes and the Diocese, Catholic schools encourage and support parents in their responsibility for the faith formation of their children.
 This formation is supported by prayer and opportunities to participate in the life, mission and liturgy of the broader Catholic community.

-Catherine McAuley has formal written protocols in place to address complaints and grievances.
-These protocols are in line with the Catholic Schools Office Complaints Resolution Policy, developed to provide a consistent approach for all diocesan schools.
-This policy aims to address the concerns of parents and carers and the wider community.
-These concerns may include children’s learning, behaviour and welfare, school organisation and management, student health and safety issues.
+Catherine McAuley has formal written protocols in place to address complaints.
+These protocols are in line with the Catholic Schools Office and the Catholic Diocese of Maitland-Newcastle and have been developed to provide a consistent approach for all diocesan schools.

 The schools of the Maitland-Newcastle Diocese are committed to living the values of the Gospel.
 In the spirit of justice, peace, love and reconciliation, we aim to: